Halvhjearne/IClicker/README.md

 To install drop the apps folder into assetto corsa root folder.

 Known problems: if app is closed the script will stop running, to fix restart game after closing or minimize only

+Special thanks to kirkalef and RobPawn for testing and adding soundfx and everyone else who helped me testing